 Australia News - Page 20

-Australian casino companies hit with tax hike
+Australian casino companies hit with tax hike17 April 2007

 International News Brief: Victoria’s gaming giants have been stung by a 43 per cent poker machine tax increase under a State Government plan to boost public hospital funding by $39 million a year.